UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 "longer"&mdash;is shown as the right table in {numref}`fig:02-wide-to-long`.
 Note that the number of entries in our data frame can change in this transformation.
-The "untidy" data has 5 rows and 3 columns for a total of 15 data, whereas the "tidy" data on the right has 15 rows and 2 columns for a total of 30 data.
+The "untidy" data has 5 rows and 3 columns for a total of 15 entries, whereas the "tidy" data on the right has 15 rows and 2 columns for a total of 30 entries.

 +++ {"tags": []}